vega/vega-lite/site/docs/encoding/type.md

 Temporal data supports date-times and times.
 For example `2015-03-07 12:32:17`, `17:01`, `2015-03-16`.

-Note that when a `"temporal"` type is used for a field, Vega-Lite will treat it as a continuous field and thus will use a [`time` scale](scale.html#time) to map its data to visual values.
+Note that when a `"temporal"` type is used for a field, Vegemite will treat it as a continuous field and thus will use a [`time` scale](scale.html#time) to map its data to visual values.
 For example, the following bar chart shows the mean precipitation for different months.

 <span class="vl-example" data-name="bar_month_temporal"></span>